johnpuddephatt/zerowaste/src/projects/glass.md

 intro:
   - title: What we’re doing
-    content: We want recycling glass to be something that everyone in the city does and for them to know how it makes a difference.
+    content: We want recycling glass to be something that everyone in the city does and for them to understand the difference it makes.
 We spent some time exploring the reasons why some people don’t recycle their glass which helped us to find solutions and ways to make it easier.
 We’ve pulled together our top glass recycling tips, including a useful map to find your